Back Sprains and Strains

-Sprains and strains are a common cause of neck and back pain.
+Sprains and strains are a common cause of back pain.
 If you’ve ever felt the pain of straining your back, you know that it can severely limit your daily activities.
-Unfortunately, most of us will experience this type of pain at some point in our lives; back pain from these types of injuries are the among most common ailment physicians see.
+In fact, most of us will experience this type of pain at some point in our lives; back pain from these types of injuries are the among most common ailment physicians see.

-Back sprains and strains are injuries to the soft tissues of your bac k – muscles, tendons, and ligaments.
-These injuries most often occur in the lumbar spine (lower back) area, because that is the part of our backs that does the most work – it supports most of our weight, allows us to twist and bend, etc. Unlike conditions like herniated discs, spondylosis, spinal stenosis, or other degenerative spine issues, back sprains and strains are generally the result of a single action or injury, rather than developing over time.
+Back sprains and strains are injuries to the soft tissues of your back – muscles, tendons and ligaments.
+These injuries most often occur in the lumbar spine (lower back) area because that is the part of our back that does the most work – it supports most of our weight, allows us to twist and bend, etc. Unlike conditions like herniated discs, spondylosis, spinal stenosis and other degenerative spine issues, back sprains and strains are generally the result of a single action or injury rather than developing over time.

 Although they are different injuries, the treatment plan for sprains and strains are likely to be identical.

 The first step in treating these injuries is to minimize pain and the risk of muscle spasms.
-Rest the injury, and use cold packs to reduce swelling and inflammation.
-Placing pressure on the injury might also help during the first 24-48 hours, as will over-the-counter anti-inflammatory medications like ibuprofen.
+Rest the injury and use cold packs to reduce swelling and inflammation.
+Placing pressure on the injury might also help during the first 24 to 48 hours, as will over-the-counter anti-inflammatory medications like ibuprofen.

-Once the pain has subsided (usually within 1-2 days), try to gradually reintroduce gentle movement and activity.
+Once the pain has subsided (usually within one to two days), try to gradually reintroduce gentle movement and activity.
 Over-resting may result in your muscles and soft tissues tightening up, which could prolong the injury.
-Try simple, easy stretches, walking, swimming, and other low-impact activities that will allow you to flex and exercise the injured muscles without overtaxing them.
-Not only is the exercise good for keeping the neck and back loose and free, but it also helps improve circulation so your body can speed healing and pump out toxins.
+Try simple, easy stretches in addition to walking, swimming and other low-impact activities that will allow you to flex and exercise the injured muscles without overtaxing them.
+Not only is the exercise good for keeping the back loose and free, but it also helps improve circulation so your body can speed healing and pump out toxins.